 Mistake of Fact

-Some California crimes require that you knew, or should reasonably know, certain crucial facts.
-For example, a trespassing crime requires that you knowingly entered onto another person's property without permission.
+Some California crimes require that you know, or should reasonably know, certain crucial facts.
+For example, a trespassing crime requires that you knowingly enter another person's property without permission.

 This could be considered a reasonable mistake of fact defense to the trespassing charge.
-However, some mistake of fact defenses is unreasonable, or can't be asserted for public policy reasons.
+However, some mistake of fact defenses are unreasonable or can't be asserted for public policy reasons.

 It should be noted this type of defense requires some proof it was a good-faith mistake.